Equivalence of residual entropy of hexagonal and cubic ices from tensor network methods: Variational tensor network method for the residual entropy

 The Rayleigh quotient is then bounded by the dominant eigenvalue:

 The upper bound is achieved when $\ket{\psi}$ is chosen to be the dominant eigenvector.
-Since the transfer operator $\hat{M}$ is non-negative, the Perron-Frobenius theorem ensures that its dominant eigenvalue is real and that the eigenvector can also be taken to be real.
-Consequently the dominant eigenvector can be optimized within a real vector space and the cost function remains real during the optimization.
+If the transfer operator $\hat{T}$ is also non-negative, the Perron-Frobenius theorem ensures that its dominant eigenvalue is real and that the eigenvector can also be taken to be real.
+Consequently, the dominant eigenvector can be optimized within a real vector space and the cost function remains real during the optimization.

 By combining these observations, we conclude that optimizing the Rayleigh quotient of a non-negative and normal operator over the space of real vectors yields the exact dominant eigenvalue.
-This theoretical analysis sets a solid foundation for the direct application of variational optimization method to the transfer operator $\hat{M}$.
+For operators that are not strictly normal, numerical results reported in \cite{Tang2025} for 1D matrix product operators (MPO) indicate that a sufficiently high degree of normality, even if not strict, can ensure the effectiveness of variational tensor network methods.
+Extending to the 2D PEPO case, this suggests that in practice the direct variational optimization remains applicable for the transfer operator of cubic ice $\hat{M}$, which is non-negative and highly normal as analyzed in Sec.~\ref{Sec:: Normality}.

 As the variational principles for both transfer matrices are established, we proceed to present how to optimize the cost function using variational tensor network method.
-The gradient of cost function $S(A,\overline{A})$ with respect to $A$ is given by:
+The gradient of cost function $S(A,\overline{A})$ with respect to $A$ is given by